ERMIASWAKGARI/Week-long-ReactJS-challenges/README.md

    ```
    npm run dev
    ```
-   THE YOU CAN SEE THE CHALLENGES LIVE ON THE BROWSER, GOING TO: http://localhost:5173/
+   THEN YOU CAN SEE THE CHALLENGES LIVE ON THE BROWSER, GOING TO: http://localhost:5173/

 ## Additional Information